How to Build a Stable Block

 All lighting and wiring should be installed with safety in mind.
 Check what type of lighting is recommended for outdoor use in your area.
 Ideally there should be safety cages around your light bulbs, and they should be placed where inquisitive horses can’t reach them.
 Similarly, all light switches should be well out of reach of curious horses.
 Try to arrange your light fixtures so there is a minimum of dark or shadowed areas.
 Work areas, tack and feed rooms should be well light for safety.

 Adding stable windows may be an additional option you want to consider when thinking about how to build a stable block.
 They can let in additional light and give the horse an area to look out from, if they are unable to see outside from their horse stall door.
+Glass, or something like 10mm polycarbonate sheets could also be used.
 Windows may also be required to ensure proper ventilation in your stable building.

 Watering and Feeding